The Ultimate Guide to Affiliate World Asia 2019 – Bangkok

-Awww yeah!
-It’s back again!
-This is the FOURTH edition of Affiliate World Asia - the biggest affiliate conference series to hit the world’s most populous continent - and the scope is broader than ever before.
+Same same, but different.
+This is the FIFTH edition of Affiliate World Asia - where the biggest affiliate conference series collides with the color and majesty of Bangkok.

-This year features a whole new array of big-name speakers across diverse fields within the performance marketing industry, with a focus on affiliate marketing, ecommerce, ad tech and more.
-The bar keeps getting raised… and if you want to get full value from the event, you need to come prepared.
+Raising the bar once again, AWA features a whole new array of big-name speakers across diverse fields within the performance marketing industry, with a focus on affiliate marketing, eCommerce, ad tech and more.

 Essential tips to prepare for your trip - whether it's your first or fiftieth time to Bangkok, you'll surely discover something new.

 Comprehensive conference details - learn about the speakers, network with the app, find out where everything is happening and arrive 100% ready.